 Nevertheless, digital technologies' promise to strengthen the participation of and accountability to affected populations falls short of its actual benefit and potential.
+Its utilisation is limited primarily to one-way

-Its utilisation is limited primarily to one-way information-sharing and thus reinforces the tokenistic involvement of affected people.
+The use of digital technology is limited primarily to one-way information-sharing and thus reinforces the tokenistic involvement of affected people information-sharing and thus reinforces the tokenistic involvement of affected people.
 Due to strict data protection regulations and security concerns, humanitarian organisations continue using traditional ways, such as face-to-face interactions, for two-way communication, assuming this preference is mutually shared by affected people.
 This not only leads to missed opportunities to diversify existing communication channels and digitally include different population segments but also to take note of new trade-offs, such as MDH.